mate-academy/jv-fruit-shop/checklist.md

 #### Don't ignore exceptions in try-catch blocks
 Don't leave `e.printStackTrace()` or `System.out.println(e.getMessage())` in the catch blocks.
-Let's rethrow a RuntimeException with an **informative** message and exception object.
+Let's rethrow a RuntimeException with an **informative** message and service.exception object.

 - Good:
     ```java